aftercare

 • contain the plasma that leaks from a fresh tattoo

-• prevent the tattoo from sticking to your bedsheets, too. suck it, swollen skin!
+• prevent the tattoo from sticking to your bedsheets, too.

 • watch your sun exposure, even long after your tattoos have gone through the initial healing process: